Key Highlights

 -

-Pre-Operation Checks: Before starting the device, conduct a thorough inspection.
+Pre-Operation Checks: Before starting the generator, conduct a thorough inspection.
 Check fuel levels, oil levels, and ensure that all connections are secure.
 Look for any signs of wear or damage.
 Neglecting these checks could lead to premature system failure and power loss during outages, as noted by mechanical engineer Varun Sood.

 -